nachoguru/spc2023/README.md

   .limit(100);
 ```

-But I suffer from ORM PTSD from my Python (SQLAlchemy) days and I would rather just write SQL whenever I can.
+But I suffer from ORM PTSD from my Python-SQLAlchemy days and I would rather just write SQL whenever I can.
 This summer, before I'd ever heard of Supabase, I heard on a podcast
 that the ES6 Tagged Template Strings I saw in [Postgres.js](https://deno.land/x/postgresjs)
 were not as terrifyingly vulnerable as they look at first glance: